 Anytime you fill up your tub to take a hot bath, what is the first thing you do?
-You slowly stick your toe into the water to make sure the temperature is perfect, right?
-Testing the water is important because if you just take the chance and jump right in you run the risk of burning yourself.
+You slowly stick your toe into the water to make sure the water temperature is perfect, right?
+Testing the water temperature is important because if you just take the chance and jump right in you run the risk of burning yourself.
 However, a dial that is connected to your water heater determines the temperature of your hot water.
-And making sure this dial is set on the correct temperature is something every homeowner should pay attention to because it can end up saving you money and maybe even a third degree burn.
+And making sure this dial is set on the correct water temperature is something every homeowner should pay attention to because it can end up saving you money and maybe even a third degree burn.
 See the additional benefits of new equipment.

-Experts agree that all heaters, whether they are traditional or tankless, should be set to 120 degrees.
-This temperature is hot enough to get you, your clothes, and dishes clean, but at the same time is not too hot to burn you.
+Experts agree that all heaters, whether they are traditional or tankless, the water temperature should be set to 120 degrees.
+This water temperature is hot enough to get you, your clothes, and dishes clean, but at the same time is not too hot to burn you.

 “Most water heater manufacturers recommend that your heater should be set to 120 degrees, and if you were to buy a tankless heater then it would come factory set at 120 degrees making it really difficult to adjust,” said John Moore Services Senior Operations Manager Joe Bany.
 “When you buy a traditional heater it has a dial, like a radio volume dial, and has different settings.
 One is the factory setting of 120 degrees, one is a little bit cooler and one is hotter.
 But going hotter than the manufacturer recommends is dangerous and the reason for that is scald control.”